Hello church! The days ahead are unprecedented.

 The reality of dealing with the coronavirus pandemic is largely uncharted waters, definitely unknown in terms of our current social and electronic world.
 As a leadership team, we met and decided to lead the church in a particular direction.
 The decisions we made were not made in fear.
 We made them prayerfully, in love and in self-control.
 God has called us to love Him and love people and we feel that the decisions we made allow us to accomplish both of those callings while honoring the guidelines laid out for us by our earthly authorities.
 We would like to outline those changes and decisions for you.

-The president has requested that we limit the gatherings in the country to ten people or less for the next thirty days.
-To accomplish that, for the month of April, we will not be meeting together in person.
 No Wednesday services, no Sunday services, no youth group, no mom’s group, and no small groups.
-The leadership team will continue to meet on Tuesdays and on April 28th, we will decide what steps to take for May and beyond.
+The leadership team will continue to meet on Tuesdays and as information changes, we will decide what steps to take for June and beyond.
 We will be monitoring the ever-changing reality and will communicate with the church regularly.

-We plan to live stream lessons on Facebook for Wednesday night.
-The live stream for Wednesday nights will start at 7:00 p.m.
-We will also try to have prayer requests.
+We plan to utilize Zoom for lessons on Wednesday night.
+The Zoom class for adults on Wednesday nights will start at 7:00 p.m.
 There is a private, closed Facebook group for prayer requests.
 If you haven’t been invited to the group, please let us know.
-If you are not on Facebook and would like to submit a request, you can also email to the church email address. (firstname.lastname@example.org) If your request is more private in nature, and you would like it to go to the leadership team only, e-mail one of them directly.
+If you are not on Facebook and would like to submit a request, you can also email to the church email address. (email@example.com) If your request is more private in nature, and you would like it to go to the leadership team only, e-mail one of them directly.
 We will not reveal prayer requests on the live stream.

 On Sundays, the live stream will begin around 10:30 a.m. with the actual service beginning at 10:45 a.m.
 The service will include a communion thought, announcements, and a sermon as is typical of our Sunday Facebook live streams.
 Going to online services only will be a different experience, but we are looking forward to the stories that will come out of this time.
 We would encourage you to take pictures and post your “group” that meets on Sunday.
 We will encourage each of you to have communion ready where ever you are able to watch the live stream and participate together, at the same time.
 It will not be in the same building, but it will be together.
 The deacons will be contacting you regarding communion supplies and live stream capabilities.